ARMmbed/mbed-os-example-nvstore/README.md

 	-   `area_2_address`
 	-   `area_2_size`

-	This should use 8KB (the last four sectors) as NVStore areas.

  9. Repeat steps 3-7.
 Notice the changes in prints of area addresses and sizes and with the amount of possible keys this configuration can hold.